pentaho-jrice/jrice-hadoop-apache/README.md

 ![Arch Diagram](pentaho-hadoop-dev-high-level-diagram.png)

-Whoa!
-There's a lot going on in that picture.
-[Let's Break it Down](wiki/whats-in-the-box.md)

-First of all, that guy is way too excited.
-But I can see why.
-His coding life just got a little bit  easier.

 Pentaho Hasoop Dev Enviornment is a Vagrant-managed VM that is streamlined for development of Pentaho products.

 * [What's in the Box & Why should you care](wiki/whats-in-the-box.md)